Prince Edward Island Auto Insurance Requirements

 Prince Edward Island Car Insurance Facts

 Car insurance is provided by private insurance companies in PEI.
-In 2015, the province introduced the Direct Compensation – Property Damage (DCPD) as a mandatory coverage.
+In 2015, the province introduced the Direct Compensation – Property Damage (DCPD) as mandatory coverage.
 The insurance system is on a no-fault basis and victims may claim for damages through their own insurer.
 It makes no difference as to who was at fault for the accident.
 The insurance companies perform fault determination to assess fault for the accident.
 The portion of the claim for being not at fault will be covered under DCPD.
 The remainder of the portion of the claim could be managed under Collision if the insured has opted for that coverage.

 Licensing Program In Prince Edward Island

-The licensing program in PEI is on a graduated basis.
+The licensing program in PEI is on a graduate basis.
 New drivers have to be at least aged 16 years to apply for an instruction driver permit.
 With this permit, the student driver can drive a vehicle under the supervision of an experienced driver.
 The instruction permit has a validity of 2 years from the date it is issued.
 It is required to wait for 365 days if aged 17 years or more to give a road test after having this permit.
 In case the driver has enrolled in a driver education program then this period is reduced to 275 days if aged 16 years.

 The following are the 3 stages of the graduated driver licensing scheme in PEI.